 Q: How long does the dental implant process take?

 A: The implant procedure is typically divided into three phases:

 After a detailed evaluation and treatment plan, placement of the implants occurs.
-This procedure is typically completed during a single visit to the doctor’s office and most implants will remain covered, underneath the gums, for 3 to 6 months.
+This procedure is typically completed during a single visit to the doctor’s office, and most implants will remain covered, underneath the gums, for 3 to 6 months.
 Osseointegration occurs during this period, with the biological bonding of the jawbone to the implant.
-During this healing period, you will probably wear your modified denture or a temporary denture or bridge and a modified soft diet will be recommended for the first couple of weeks.
+During this healing period, you will probably wear your modified denture or a temporary denture or bridge; a modified soft diet will be recommended for the first few weeks.

-In the third phase, which normally starts 2-6 weeks after the second phase, your new replacement teeth will be created and fitted.
-This phase may require a series of appointments where we make impressions of your mouth and allow you to try your replacement teeth to make sure the size, shape, fit and color are right.
+In the third phase, which usually starts 2-6 weeks after the second phase, your new replacement teeth will be created and fitted.
+This phase may require a series of appointments where we make impressions of your mouth and allow you to try your replacement teeth to ensure the correct size, shape, fit, and colour.
 Total treatment time for most implant cases is typically 5-8 months, possibly longer if bone or gum procedures are needed.

 Q: Do implants require special care?

-A: The care required to maintain your implants is not much different than your normal oral hygiene care.
+A: The care required to maintain your implants differs significantly from your regular oral hygiene care.
 Be sure to brush your teeth and floss regularly.
-If there are any hard to reach places around your implants, SuperFloss or any floss with a stiff thread will allow you to clean those tough to reach places.
+If there are any brutal-to-reach places around your implants, SuperFloss or floss with a stiff thread will allow you to clean those tough-to-reach areas.

 Q: Can I still wear my dentures after having implants installed?

-A: Post-surgical swelling may interfere with the wearing of full or partial dentures immediately after surgery.
+A: Post-surgical swelling may interfere with wearing full or partial dentures immediately after surgery.
 The patient may want to wait until after the swelling has gone down to wear their dentures again.
-Each individual case is different, so this should be discussed with your implant surgeon.
+Each case is different, so this should be discussed with your implant surgeon.